stevehemingway/blog-ideas/builders.md

+# The problem with builders

+Builders come in all shapes and sizes, but for most ordinary consumers, the local builder is the only one they will ever deal with.
+Most people don't even get to do that: they live in a flat, and all major external work is done by contractors engaged by the management company, probably via the managing agent.
+They may get a kitchen or bathroom re-fitted, but they will probably just buy a turnkey kitchen, with the shop subcontracting the fitting.

+Some householders will engage a small builder to build a conservatory, or an house extension.
+This is the sort of builder I'm writing about today.
+This builder will enter into a suitable contract with the client, and will probably subcontract the actual work to 'the trades' (i.e. the individual ground workers, roofers, joiners, electricians, plumbers, decorators etc.).
+The contract will probably be a template produced by the Royal Institute of British Architects, quite possibly the
+JCT Minor Works Building Contract.
+It just like the contract you have with your energy supplier, your bank, even Amazon.
+You agree to pay money in exchange for a defined service.
+The law provides a framework through which you can obtain redress if you do not receive the service (building your extension) specified in the contract.
+Equally, the builder has protection from doing the work and not being paid the agreed sum.
+Except that it's probably not worth the paper (or bits) it's written on.
+Not because the contract is sloppily drafted, but because your builder is probably a limited company, and that limited company probably has no assets.

 In the UK, there are volume builders, like Persimmon, and Taylor-Wimpey.
 And there are the guys who build your extension.
 Actually, there are some middle-size firms that employ a lot of bricklayers, but actually are almost invisible to the general public,